-Aggravated Driving While Intoxicated
+Carmel Aggravated Driving While Intoxicated Defense Lawyer

-Have you been accused of aggravated DWI?
-This is a serious charge and you may need the help of a Carmel DUI lawyer who focuses on this area of law to ensure that your rights are protected.
 The Law Office of Keith R. Murphy provides tailored legal representation for clients facing DWI charges in Carmel, NY and communities throughout Putnam County.

 This offense carries higher penalties and the plea bargaining restrictions are different, compared with a standard DWI charge.
 As with a standard DWI charge, aggravated DWI can either be a misdemeanor or a felony, depending on the circumstances and whether this is the first offense.
 However, this is still a serious charge with serious consequences.